sibowilldo/cd0037-API-Development-and-Documentation-project/backend/Documentation.md

 ### Play Quiz

 Returns a random question object based on the provided `category` and array of question ids.
-Throws 404 if no questions meet the filter criteria, or 422 if the category is not a number or previous questions is not an array or array of ids
+Throws ``404`` if no questions meet the filter criteria, or ``422`` if the category is not a number or previous questions is not an array or array of ids

-- Method **POST**
+- Method: **POST**
-- Endpoint `/api/v1/quizzes`
+- Endpoint: `/api/v1/quizzes`

 **Payload**